 The energy of light is measured in waves on the electromagnetic spectrum.
-Invisible lights like ultraviolet, infrared, and X-rays all have shorter wavelengths than visible light.
+Invisible lights like ultraviolet and X-rays have shorter wavelengths than visible light.

 A refractive index indicates how much light will slow down traveling through a medium like glass or water.
 Ordinary glass has a refractive index of 1.5, meaning that light will travel through glass at around 124,000 miles per second (as opposed to about 186,000 miles per second in a vacuum).